-Victoria has today restarted its quarantine program after making changes to hotel ventilation systems thought to be responsible for a COVID outbreak in February.
+Victoria restarted its quarantine program on Thursday after making changes to hotel ventilation systems thought to be responsible for a COVID outbreak in February.

-The state’s acting police minister, Danny Pearson, said teams had gone “gone room by room, floor by floor” to make the necessary improvements to isolation facilities.
+The state’s acting Police Minister, Danny Pearson, said teams had “gone room by room, floor by floor” to make the necessary improvements to isolation facilities.

 It comes after the program was suspended for a second time on 13 February when a breach at the Holiday Inn Melbourne Airport triggered a snap five-day lockdown.

-The first of four flights to arrive in Melbourne was an A330-343, 4R-ALM msn 1583, which departed Colombo, Sri Lanka at 2:17pm yesterday and landed this morning at 4:22am.
+The first of four flights to arrive in Melbourne was an A330-343, 4R-ALM msn 1583, which departed Colombo, Sri Lanka, at 2:17pm on Wednesday and landed on Thursday morning at 4:22am.

 It will be followed by flights from Doha, Singapore and Dubai, which will in total take 106 passengers today.